 So, what are the basic employee entitlements in Australia that your payroll system needs to account for?

-Australia payroll outsourcing laws have a minimum wage set on a federal level, across the country.
-As of October 2020, it is set at $19.84 per hour, or $753.80 per 38-hour week (Australian Dollars).
+Australian employment laws apply a minimum wage set on a federal level, across the country.
+It is set at $20.33 per hour or $772.60 per 38-hour week (Australian Dollars).

 There a range of other minimum entitlements that are owed to all workers in Australia called the ‘National Employment Standards’: These are: